 Social engineering remains the most prevalent form of cyber-attack with ransomware and phishing being the most common attack vector.
 Third-party and fourth-party vendors who process your data and have poor cybersecurity practices are another common attack mechanism, making vendor risk management and third-party risk management even more important.
 And with the distributed nature of cloud services, often housed in datacentres spread across the world, for reasons of availability and redundancy, just how do you confirm that your data is stored in an accredited data centre or even in a country or jurisdiction with laws similar to your own?

 Other factors driving the growth in cybercrime include:

 - The distributed nature of the internet

-- The ability for cybercriminals to attack targets outside their jurisdiction making policing extremely difficult
+- The ability of cybercriminals to attack targets outside their jurisdiction makes policing extremely difficult

 - Increasing profitability and ease of commerce on the dark web

 Protecting your business against cybercrime